 If colorSelector = true, it suggests the use of a color selector to pick an rgb color as a vector of three values in the range 0..255 (the color selector should be useable both for vectors of Integer and Real).

 The presence of loadSelector or saveSelector specifying Selector suggests the use of a file dialog to select a file.
 Setting filter will in the dialog only show files that fulfill the given pattern.
-Setting text1 (*.ext1);;text2 (*.ext2) will only show files with file extension ext1 or ext2 with the corresponding description texts text1 and text2, respectively. caption is a caption for display in the file dialog. loadSelector is used to select an existing file for reading, whereas saveSelector is used to define a file for writing.
+Setting text1 (*.ext1);;text2 (*.ext2) will only show files with file extensions ext1 or ext2 with the corresponding description texts text1 and text2, respectively. caption is a caption for display in the file dialog. loadSelector is used to select an existing file for reading, whereas saveSelector is used to define a file for writing.

 The presence of directorySelector specifying Selector suggests the use of a dialog to select an existing directory.
 The selected directory does not need to exist at the time of opening the dialog; it is allowed to let the dialog be used to create directory before selecting it.
 The filter may not be used.
 The caption is a caption for display in the file dialog.

-The groupImage references an image using an URI (see section 13.5), and the image is intended to be shown together with the entire group (only one image per group is supported).
+The groupImage references an image using an URI (see section 13.6), and the image is intended to be shown together with the entire group (only one image per group is supported).
 Disabling the input field will not disable the image.
 The background of the groupImage and any image used in HTML-documentation is recommended to be transparent (intended to be a light color) or white.

-The connectorSizing is described separately in section 18.7.1.
+The connectorSizing is described separately in section 18.8.1.

 [Example: